KILTprotocol/nextjs-sporran-credential-login/README.md

 ### Requirements

-`Node` installed and [sporran wallet](https://github.com/BTE-Trusted-Entity/sporran-extension/tree/main) for testing use the test sporran walleter.
+`Node` installed and [sporran wallet](https://github.com/BTE-Trusted-Entity/sporran-extension/tree/main) for testing use the test sporran wallet.
 For installation follow the steps in the sporran wallet repository.

 ### Verifier Setup